ppoiissbsjksms/nkn-commercial/README.md

 6. Deploy

 ## Check Status and Pay ID Generation Fee
 - After 15 to 30  minutes, installation of nkn-commercial will be finished.
-Then, download of ChainDB from your host server will be started.
+- Then, download of ChainDB from your host server will be started, if applicable.
 - Check status of your node.
    - Method 1.
 Key in node's ip address at http://nstatus.org/ and check.
 Message of request ID generation fee will prompt after all installation are completely done.
    - Method 2.
 Login root with SSH key and check with command `systemctl status nkn-commercial`
 - After payment,  your node is ready to go.
+- If ChainDB sync from height 0, it will take few days to become state "PERSIST_FINISHED".

 ## Debugging/Maintenance
 1. wallet.json & wallet.pswd is located at `/home/nkn/nkn-commercial/services/nkn-node` folder.
 Navigate to it with command: `cd "$(find / -type d -name "nkn-node")"`